|

 No. 8

-in 1929 until its depletion.
-In its prime, No. 8 produced
+1929 until its depletion.
+In its prime, No. 8 produced some

-some of the largest nuggets of turquoise found.
-A spider web
+of the largest nuggets of turquoise found.
+A spider web matrix

-matrix of colors ranging from golden brown to black set off
+of colors ranging from golden brown to black set off the unique

-the unique bright powder blue background of the stone.
-High
+bright powder blue background of the stone.
+High grade No. 8

-grade No. 8 is deep blue in color and is very rare.
-No. 8
+is deep blue in color and is very rare.
+No. 8 turquoise has

-standpoint, if they prove to be true, of coarse the high-grade
+they prove to be true, of coarse the high-grade will always

 |